Knee tendonitis can be a persistent and tricky beast to conquer.

 Mobility and strength will help improve the function of your spine, but it counts for little over time if you cannot re-train better spinal shapes.

 As mentioned earlier, there seems a strong connection between spinal stiffness (and weakness) and poor spinal shapes throughout the day.
 It's almost impossible to expect your back to stay loose and strong over time if you can't maintain a more neutral spinal shape when it counts.

 We do a great job managing knee tendonitis.
-However, I don’t think we pay enough attention to spinal dysfunction and its impact on the onset, persistence, and risk or re-occurrence knee tendonitis.
+However, I don't think we pay enough attention to spinal dysfunction and its impact on the onset, persistence, and risk of re-occurrence of knee tendonitis.